January 31st

 Meaning of the subhAShita:

-Not a horse, not an elephant and certainly not a tiger!
+Not a horse, not an elephant, and certainly not a tiger!
 Give a kid (a young goat) as oblation; (alas), destiny slays the weak.

 Commentary:

 This is a reminder that we have to take charge of our lives and face life's circumstances bravely.
 Courage is the only tool for survival through tough situations.
 We need to help ourselves and not expect some supernatural spirit to come to our rescue.
 Even destiny takes sides.
 It only chooses those who dare to stand up for themselves and for what matters to them.
-It is our prime responsibility to strive to be who we want to be and what we believe in.
+It is our primary responsibility to strive to be who we want to be and stand up for what we believe in.
 Life becomes less stressful when lived fearlessly.
 In fact, fear should come when the deeds and intentions are wrong, not otherwise.

 Let's dare to think, let's dare to act - with our hearts and minds in their right places!